 - Additional Transcripts For students applying to be certified in a content area, you are required to submit all of your transcripts to The Graduate School - References Applicants must provide contact information for two (2) references on their application.
 References must be a principal or supervisor, parent of a taught student, or colleague.
 One must be for a campus or school district leader if applicant is a certified teacher.
 Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Interview An admission interview is required.
-Licensed Professional Counselor (LPC) Certification: Students who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses need to gain their LPC certification. - Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
+Licensed Professional Counselor (LPC) Certification: Students who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses need to gain their LPC certification. - Additional Transcripts For students pursuing licensure, you are required to submit ALL of your transcripts to the Graduate School. - Two (2) Recommendation Forms Recommenders should submit the completed forms directly to The Graduate School via email at gradadmissions@hbu.edu.
 Recommendations must be from a professional or academic source.
 Forms from family members or friends will not be accepted.
 Recommendation forms must be sent directly from the recommenders to be considered valid. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
 All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
 Details may be obtained from the Educational Testing Services website.
 The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - o Must score at least a 290 on the GRE with GPA of 2.8-3.0. - o Must score at least a 291 or higher on the GRE with GPA of 2.5-2.8. - Interview An admission interview is required.
-Licensed Specialist in School Psychology (LSSP) Certification: Students who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses need to gain their LSSP certifications. - References Applicants must provide contact information for two (2) references on their application.
+You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - Interview An admission interview is required.

+Specialist in School Psychology (SSP) Certification: Students who have previously earned a master's degree with psychology or counseling in the name can return to HBU to take the additional courses need to gain their LSSP certifications. - Additional Transcripts For students pursuing licensure, you are required to submit ALL of your transcripts to the Graduate School. - References Applicants must provide contact information for two (2) references on their application.
 References must be a principal or supervisor, parent of a taught student, or colleague.
 One must be for a campus or school district leader if applicant is a certified teacher.
 Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to the Graduate School at gradadmissions@hbu.edu. - Official GRE Report Applicants must provide an official report of scores for the Graduate Record Examination (not more than five (5) years old).
 All sections will be taken into consideration Quantitative, Verbal, and Analytical Writing.
 Details may be obtained from the Educational Testing Services website.
 The HBU GRE code is 6282.
-You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - o Must score at least a 290 on the GRE with GPA of 2.8-3.0. - o Must score at least a 291 or higher on the GRE with GPA of 2.5-2.8. - Interview An admission interview is required.
-Superintendent Certification:
+You may be eligible for a GRE waiver if your undergraduate GPA is 3.0 or higher, or if your last 60 hours is 3.0 or higher. - Interview An admission interview is required.